Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/ContractsCompetition/Ink_Game_Intro_Slides.md

 <img rounded style="width: 1200px; padding-top:15px;" src="../img/ink/beginners-workshop.jpg" alt="ink!" />

 Notes:
 This workshop was an idea that came from first wave of PBA in Cambridge.
 The first time it was ever played was back in Buenos Aires.
+It's very much a PBA right of passage, so it's exciting to be able to play today.

 ---